-The balance of this document provides the GENII gap analysis documentation.
-Both versions of GENII, 1.485 and 2.0, have been evaluated.
+The balance of this document provides the outcome of the GENII gap analysis compliant with NQA-1based requirements as contained in U.S. Department of Energy, Software Quality Assurance Plan and Criteria for the Safety Analysis Toolbox Codes, (DOE, 2003e).
 For GENII 1.485, of the ten general topical quality areas that were evaluated for software developers, nine met the criteria fully, and one failed to meet the criteria.
 For GENII 2.0, of the ten general topical quality areas, two met the criteria fully, five met the criteria partially, and three failed to meet the criteria.
 Recommendations are given for each of the topical areas in Section 4.0.
 The GENII code was evaluated to determine if the code, as it currently stands, meets the intended function for the code in the context as described in the scope of this gap analysis.
-When the code is run for the intended applications, as detailed in the code guidance document, Computer Code Application Guidance for Documented Safety Analysis,

-(DOE 2003f), it is judged that GENII 1.485 will meet its intended function, but GENII 2.0 will not.
+When the code is run for the intended applications, as detailed in the code guidance document, GENII Computer Code Application Guidance for Documented Safety Analysis, (DOE 2004), it is judged that GENII 1.485 will meet its intended function, but GENII 2.0 will not.
 Therefore, only GENII 1.485 can be recommended for DSA use at this time.
+Note, however, that the GENII guidance document (DOE 2004) specifies that GENII 1.485 should be run either on a DOS-based computer, or in a DOS window of a Windows-95 or -98 based computer, not in a DOS window of a Windows XP based computer where problems may be encountered.

-It is estimated that approximately ten full-time equivalent (FTE) months would be required to perform all SQA upgrade tasks identified in Section 4.0 of this report.
+It is estimated that nearly ten full-time equivalent (FTE) months would be required to perform all SQA upgrade tasks identified in Section 4.0 of this report for GENII 2.0.